 Why do good people suffer?
-Why is my ministry producing so little fruit?
 Why doesn’t God punish evil?
 Is God in control?
 Part of ministry is answering honest questions like these.
-Every other week I plan to post a blog that talks about these tough questions.
+In the next few blogs I’ll talk about these tough questions.
 I don’t claim to have all the answers, but I trust these articles will be helpful in your ministry.

 Why Do Good People Suffer?

 Crib death.
 An ugly term.
 To Diane (based on a true story) it meant her beautiful baby girl was suddenly, inexplicably gone.
 While the pain of loss still tore at her heart, Diane received another death sentence: multiple sclerosis.

 This time she herself was the victim.
 The doctor’s diagnosis meant that she would not see her toddler Sara graduate from high school maybe not even from grade school.
 Someday when Sara’s friends were still hanging on monkey bars, Sara would be cooking, doing laundry and pushing her mother’s slumped form back into her wheelchair.